Who we are

 DFIs emerged right after WW2.
 CDC was established in 1948, DEG in 1962, IFU in 1967, and FMO in 1970.
 Gradually, more and more countries considered ways to support private sector investments in developing countries and subsequently decided to set up their own DFI.

-In 1992, seven European DFIs agreed to establish the Association of European Development Finance Institutions (EDFI) to strengthen cooperation and to facilitate knowledge-sharing and learning.
-Other institutions progressively joined the Association, which today represents fifteen members.
+Seven European DFIs agreed in 1992 to establish the Association of European Development Finance Institutions (EDFI) to strengthen cooperation and to facilitate knowledge sharing and learning.
+Other institutions progressively joined the Association, which today represents 15 members.
 EDFI remains open to new members.
 Please visit the members section for more information on the eligibility criteria.

 Governance

-EDFI asbl is a non-profit association, registered in Belgium in 1992.
+EDFI asbl is a non-profit association, registered in 1992 within Belgium.
 Its legal bodies are defined in its bylaws.
-EDFI’s supreme body is the General Meeting, which convenes once a year.
-Extraordinary General Meetings are convened by the Board of Directors whenever it’s deemed necessary or upon request of one fifth of the Members.
+The EDFI supreme body is the General Meeting, which convenes once a year.
+Extraordinary General Meetings are convened by the Board of Directors whenever deemed necessary or upon request of one fifth of its Members.

 The Association is managed by a Board of Directors consisting of up to seven directors, elected by the General Meeting among the representatives appointed by the Members, by a simple majority, for a two-year term.
 They are eligible for re-election at the end of their first term for a total of four consecutive years.
 The Board of Directors elects the Chairperson among the directors or it may nominate an individual to be elected both as a Director and as a Chairperson, also for a renewable two-year term.
 The current Chairperson is serving in an individual capacity and has been elected by the General Meeting.

-The General Manager, nominated and revoked by the General Meeting, is responsible for EDFI’s daily management.
-He reports to the Board of Directors.
+The General Manager, nominated and revoked by the General Meeting, is responsible for EDFI daily management and reports to the Board of Directors.
 The Board has set up Networking Groups for the exchange of experience and information.
-There are currently 7 formal Networking Groups that meet once or twice a year:
+Seven formal Networking Groups that meet once or twice per year.
+The groups are:

 • Environment and Social Standards